WesleyBlanco/Wesley-Blanco-Projects/Personal Projects/README.md

 ## Unnamed Morning Organizer Application (D) (Language TBD)

 This Project is a personal application that is in development.
 Its purpose is to be a program that launches on start up that allows me to launch applications and figure out other info for the day.
+Likely in Python, but I may do this in C++ to learn UI in C++
 Application Launches:
-  * Steam
+  * Steam (D)
-  * RuneLite
   * Spotify (D)
   * Google Calendar Operation Program (D)

-## Calendar Operation Program (D) (Language TBD)

-This Project is another personal application that is not yet in development.
-Its purpose is to access a google account to read the calendar events for the day, week, or month and display them.
-It will also access the google calendar to set events for the future.
-This application may be packaged within the Morning Organizer Application.
-This program may be scrapped.

 ## Walleye Bot (py)

 This project is for a simple discord bot for my friends and I. It's purpose is likely to be ever changing, based on what friends request to be implimented.
 Currently its goals are as follows.
   * Functionality for Pokemon base stat information upon user commands
-  * Youtube Music and other Content broadcasted to a Discord voice call
   * Functionality for signaling for an embed that shows a in game and callout version of Destiny 2 PvP maps
   * Inside jokes between my friends and I
   * Basic Discord bot actions